Want to know how to reduce bounce rate on your site?

 There you have it!
 7 reliable ways to reduce bounce rates and increase conversions.

 Bonus Ways to Lower Bounce Rate with MonsterInsights

-If your website is built with WordPress, the easiest way for you to keep tabs on your bounce rate is with MonsterInsights.
+If your website is on WordPress, the easiest way to keep tabs on your bounce rate is with MonsterInsights.

 MonsterInsights is the best Google Analytics plugin for WordPress.
-It allows you to easily connect your WordPress site with Google Analytics, so you can view all the data that matters most right in your WordPress dashboard.
+It lets you connect your site to Google Analytics.
+Then, you can see essential data on your WordPress dashboard.